renovatebot/renovate/docs/usage/bazel.md

 #### Example: Registry Entries Using Bazel Configuration

-In this example, a `.bazelrc` file contains registry value with and without a configuration.
+In this example, a `.bazelrc` file contains registry values with and without a configuration.

 ```
 # -------------